 If the encoder is to be used in absolute mode, a battery must be connected to the Motor Power Input Connector.
-See the information on that connector for detailed pinouts and plug types.
+Please see the information on that connector for detailed pinout and plug types.
 Table 5-5 contains information on the required battery power.